awiones/Liam-Ai/README.md

 - **Accessibility**: Enables hands-free computer use, especially for users with mobility challenges.
 - **Productivity**: Automates repetitive tasks like writing or editing text in Notepad.
 - **Education**: Assists with dictation, note-taking, and quick information lookup.

-## Notepad Integration Details

-- Liam can write, append, and clear content in Notepad using several fallback methods:
-  - Windows scripting (SendKeys)
-  - Clipboard automation
-  - PyAutoGUI (if installed)
-  - Temporary file replacement
-- Liam provides spoken feedback and plays a short waiting sound while processing.
-- If ElevenLabs is configured, responses are spoken with high-quality voices; otherwise, Microsoft TTS is used.

-## Development Roadmap

-- Improved cross-platform support (Linux/Mac: partial support for file/app control)
-- More robust application integration (beyond Notepad)
-- Enhanced context awareness and memory
-- Customizable voice and response style

 ## Open Source Collaboration